 1/4 t ground black pepper

-15 fresh basil leaves, rinsed, torn, and added to the sauce
+15 large fresh basil leaves, rinsed, torn, and added to the sauce

 12 sheets no-boil lasagne noodles, less than one 9 oz package

 Spoon Mage™ Note: